Photos by Liz Bosco, Valerie Dillon, and Mel Lohrer

 Latest News and Upcoming Events

-- Since March of 2018, MWA has been working in partnership with Memphremagog Conservation Inc on a binational water quality reference on harmful algal blooms and nutrient loading in the Memphremagog Watershed.
+- We have received a 6-month extension to submit our report to the International Joint Commission on water quality and harmful algal blooms in the Lake Memphremagog Watershed.
+Read the press release here.
+Since March of 2018, MWA has been working in partnership with Memphremagog Conservation Inc on a binational water quality reference on harmful algal blooms and nutrient loading in the Memphremagog Watershed.
 For more information, read the interim project report here (which includes information on work in the Lake Champlain Watershed) and for learn more about the project in general here.

 - Memphremagog Watershed Association receives grant from the Vermont Community Foundation for Youth Discovery Program The Memphremagog Watershed Association (MWA) recently received a $4,500 grant from the Vermont Community Foundation's Northeast Kingdom Fund.
 The grant will help further MWA’s mission of protecting and preserving the environment and natural beauty of the watershed by providing hands-on education for area elementary school classes.
 To read the full story, click here